Mugilan-Codes/placements-api/README.md

   - created_by & updated_by admins to listings
   - Separate table to hold active refresh tokens
 - [How to get the full URL in Express?](https://stackoverflow.com/a/10185427/12381908)
+- Create Token Table to store the tokens for verification and reference the student id.

 ### Create Tables